pran-7-5/eco_style/README.md

 ** Perfume, deo (lots of chemicals) should be avoided.
 ** Do not use incense sticks.(you don't know what is inside).
 ** Don't use candles.(These are dangerous)
+** Don't use mosquito repellent, these chemicals are poisonous.
+Install nets in the inner window instead of glass.
+Ok, just this one uses plastic nets.
+Of course you have to kill the mosquitos 1 by 1.

 Cloth fabric(Hand woven, hand stitched) = Cotton(everyday), Silk(occasions), Hemp.